 3. Reconstructive Surgery

 The bacteria and tissue damage introduced during a dog bite have the potential to cause a need for surgery.
 Not only that, a vicious dog bite may cause disfiguration or loss of function at the site, in which case reconstructive surgery will be needed to restore use of the affected area.
+It could be something like otoplasty, ear surgical procedures at Beauty by Brueck, or a full facial reconstruction that is required, depending on the severity of the wounds inflicted.
 The high medical costs associated with surgery cause many victims to hire a dog bite attorney as recovery for those damages is difficult to obtain without legal assistance.

 4. Nerve Damage & Scarring